 In Kenya, there are three terms per school year with breaks between these terms for the whole months of April, August and December.
-During these breaks, volunteers can assist with holiday programs and take tutorials for older students.
-Holiday programs run for the first 2 weeks of the term breaks, and for the remaining weeks, volunteers can either take a break, travel or engage in tourist activities, such as safari, or be placed in an alternative project outside of Maasai-land until school resumes.
+During these breaks, volunteers will be relocated outside of Maasai-land to an alternative project until school resumes.
+Volunteers also have the option to take a break, travel or engage in tourist activities, such as safari, over this time.

 IVHQ EXAMPLE PLACEMENT: Kimuka Primary School

 Located in the small Maasai village of Kimuka, this school has over 500 children ranging in age from 4 to 17 years old.
 Some children walk over 5 hours each day (to school and home) just to get a chance to go to school and yet there are only 7 teachers for these children.
 (Please note, this is just one of many schools on our program and is not necessarily the one you will be teaching at).